zhusz/CVPR15-CFSS/README.md

 Released on July 25, 2015

+**I have updated the error evaluation codes to better facilitate comparison for future works.
+After running the inference script, the variable `er` would exist in the workspace, which is the error vector used for calculating the mean error and CED curve.
+Specifically, we use the mean of 6-point around eyes to calculate the inter-pupil distance.**

 ## Description

 This is the implementation of Shizhan Zhu et al.'s CVPR-15 work [Face Alignment by Coarse-to-Fine Shape Searching](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Zhu_Face_Alignment_by_2015_CVPR_paper.pdf).
 It is open source under BSD-3 license (see the `LICENSE` file).
 Codes can be used freely only for academic purpose.
 If you want to apply it to industrial products, please send an email to Shizhan Zhu at `zhshzhutah2@gmail.com` first.